Greek Bread (Horiatiko Psomi)

 Greek Village Bread (Horiatiko Psomi / χωριάτικο ψωμί) is easy to make and incredibly delicious!
 This rustic country-style loaf has a wonderfully soft crumb and crisp crust.

-Horiatiko Psomi means village-style bread and it is one of the most popular bread varieties in Greece.
-Usually you pick up a loaf from the local bakery, but why do that when you can easily make it at home!
+When in Greece, you simply pick up a loaf from the local bakery… but why do that when you can easily make it at home!

+This bread is truly delicious and soft enough to make into sandwiches or toasted and spread with butter and jam.
 I like to top my Greek bread with sesame seeds which give it a lovely aroma especially when toasted.
 If you are not a fan of sesame seeds you can leave the bread plain.

 Here’s what you will need